cseanburns/systems-librarianship/src/6a-install-wordpress.md

 ```

 As noted in the WordPress documentation, this will create a directory called `wordpress` in the same directory.
-Therefore the full path of your installation will located at `/var/www/html/wordpress`.
+Therefore, the full path of your installation will be located at `/var/www/html/wordpress`.

 ### Step 3: Create the Database and a User